 The La Llama menu has a distinct focus on expertly grilled meats but vegetarians and pescatarians will also find a plethora of flavour-filled starter options to choose from.
 Most notably perhaps, the corn salad – a fresh melange of barbecued corn, labneh, herbs, fermented lemon, almonds and ras el hanout – already has its own legion of loyal fans.
 Sashimi-style celeriac comes with a yuzu, tabasco and buttermilk sauce topped with green peas and olive oil.
 There’s also toro tuna tataki, cured sardines, and octopus with pumpkin tahini.
 Meanwhile, meat lovers must try the basturma – homemade beef pastrami crowned with an abundance of parmesan.

 And now, for the main event: select cuts of first-class meats from around the world are the star of the show at La Llama.
 Choose between tender buey, dry-aged for 70 days, or the prestigious Portuguese Minhota, dry-aged for 45 days, succulently tender and evenly marbled – both are available as prime rib, tomahawk or tenderloin, depending on the size of your group, your appetite and your preference.
 There’s also the ultra-premium Wagyu – grass and corn fed with a rose buttery marbling – the entrecote hails from Hida Gyu in Japan, while the rib-eye comes direct from Michifuku in Chile.
-All are exceptional and require very little in the form of accoutrements – aside from a decadent sprinkling of sea salt or perhaps a dab of one of Doron’s homemade salsas.
+All are exceptional and require very little in the form of accoutrements – aside from a decadent sprinkling of sea salt or perhaps a dab of one of the chef’s homemade salsas.
 You have reached barbecue nirvana.

-In addition to melt-in-the-mouth grilled meats at La Llama, three pasta dishes – including black pasta with jumbo shrimp, and potato and leek tortellini with Baerii caviar vie for attention with Dover sole and Doron’s rendition of traditional Israeli H’raime – sea bass with rich tomato gravy, sour cream, preserved lemon, charred chilli and challah bread.
+In addition to melt-in-the-mouth grilled meats at La Llama, three pasta dishes – including black pasta with jumbo shrimp, and potato and leek tortellini with Baerii caviar vie for attention with Dover sole and a delectable rendition of traditional Israeli H’raime – sea bass with rich tomato gravy, sour cream, preserved lemon, charred chilli and challah bread.
 It’s also advisable to leave room for dessert because executive pastry chef Sheila Castells‘ knafeh is astonishing – a spun pastry dessert from the Middle East served with goat cheese and orange blossom syrup, while the yuzu lemon pie is tart and sweet in all the right spots served with gluten-free confit of lemon crumble, lemon cake, yuzu cream, toasted meringue and mini basil leaves.

 Open from Tuesday to Saturday, La Llama delivers high-end gastronomy with an edgy ambience and world-class service, embracing the island’s reputation for hedonism and transforming it into an urbane and chic experience.
 A sophisticated venue that ignites the senses and stimulates the soul, every evening spent here is like an unforgettable dream – one that burns bright like an eternal flame.